DoubleZero (2Z)

 Price History

-2Z token price since TGE (Oct 2, 2025) with key event annotations
+2Z token price since TGE (Oct 2, 2025).
+Dashed line = $0.04 raise price.

 2Z launched at ~$0.60 on October 2, 2025 and has declined approximately 87% to ~$0.076 as of March 10, 2026.
 The token remains well above its $0.04 raise price (Dragonfly/Multicoin round at $400M FDV), representing a ~90% return for seed investors.
 The persistent decline reflects broader DePIN/infra token weakness and the heavily negative funding rate environment documented in our perpetual futures analysis.